seapagan/react-github-readme-button/README.md

 />
 ```

-## TEST Web app
+## Test Web app

-A test app is available at <https://seapagan.github.io/react-github-readme-button/>
+A test app is available at
+<https://seapagan.github.io/react-github-readme-button/> or from a local clone
+of the repository on <localhost:3000>.
+This uses the  local code of the
+component, so is good to use during development.

 ### Test app Limitations